 Multiple tiers in a single tenant

 This can be a problem if your logical application consists of two or more application registrations, for example a separate client and resource.
 How do you get the resource into the customer tenant first?
-Azure AD covers this case by enabling client and resource to be consented in a single step.
+Microsoft Entra ID covers this case by enabling client and resource to be consented in a single step.
 The user sees the sum total of the permissions requested by both the client and resource on the consent page.
 To enable this behavior, the resource’s application registration must include the client’s App ID as a

 knownClientApplications in its application manifest.
 For example:

 This is demonstrated in a multitenant application sample.
 The following diagram provides an overview of consent for a multi-tier app registered in a single tenant.

 Multiple tiers in multiple tenants

 A similar case happens if the different tiers of an application are registered in different tenants.
 For example, consider the case of building a native client application that calls the Exchange Online API.
 To develop the native application, and later for the native application to run in a customer’s tenant, the Exchange Online service principal must be present.
 In this case, the developer and customer must purchase Exchange Online for the service principal to be created in their tenants.